xriver007/gigers_lstm/README.md

 # gigers_lstm
-This project aims to apply unsupervised learning methods on text data and utilise the pretrained model for some useful applications.
+This project aims to apply unsupervised learning methods on text data and utilise the resulting model for some useful applications.
 The dataset is a list of music news headlines.
 The applications re the following:

 * unsupervised clustering (to be implemented)